IzharFine/EzTable/README.md

 ### Desc(string)
 Option description.

-when you finish this steps your table is ready to set.<br />
+When you finish this steps your table is ready to set.<br />
 ```
 eztable.buildTable(TargetDOMSelector);
 ```
 ### Important notes and more information:
 Before you build the table you MUST have a DOM table object that describes your data (header and body):<br />
 ```